-Flying clubs in AOPA's Flying Club Network should strive to achieve the highest standards of structure, operation and governance, and should be run with diligence and professionalism.
+Flying clubs in the You Can Fly Flying Club Network should strive to achieve the highest standards of structure, operation and governance, and should be run with diligence and professionalism.
 The financial decisions of the club should reflect the best interests of all members and should always be made with an eye towards ensuring adequate aircraft availability and fair, reasonable rates.
 Governance should be open, democratic and transparent, and operational information should be made available to each member.

-- A flying club should have a board of directors and/or officers that take responsibility for the management of different aspects of the club.
-It is a good practice to define these roles in writing (e.g. club president, treasurer) as this removes ambiguity about where particular responsibilities lie. - In order for club directors and/or officers to govern with diligence and professionalism, they must be knowledgeable about their roles.
+- Run it like a business but enjoy it as a social club. - A flying club should have a board of directors and/or officers that take responsibility for the management of different aspects of the club.
+It is good practice to define these roles in writing (e.g., club president, treasurer) as this removes ambiguity about where particular responsibilities lie. - In order for club directors and/or officers to govern with diligence and professionalism, they must be knowledgeable about their roles.
 For this reason, it is important for clubs to select the right people to do the right jobs.
-If a club lacks members with knowledge in a certain area (e.g. accounting), it is recommended that it provide access to whatever training is necessary for a member to succeed in that role.

-- It is a best practice for clubs to plan in a strategic manner, and to continually improve their processes.
-This can best be achieved by holding dedicated strategic planning sessions at regular intervals (e.g. annually).
-You are not alone in this - call the AOPA Flying Cubs team for help and suggestions. - As part of the strategic planning process, clubs should prepare and maintain future-looking budgets.
+If a club lacks members with knowledge in a certain area (e.g., accounting), it is recommended that it provide access to whatever training is necessary for a member to succeed in that role. - It is a best practice for clubs to plan in a strategic manner, and to continually improve their processes.
+This can best be achieved by holding dedicated strategic planning sessions at regular intervals (e.g., annually).
+You are not alone in this call the Flying Clubs team for help and suggestions. - As part of the strategic planning process, clubs should prepare and maintain future-looking budgets.
 This will help to ensure that they are financially viable over time.
 It is a best practice for clubs to include a reserve within this budget, as doing so helps to insure the club against unforeseen financial burdens (for example, maintenance expenses).